Binary Options Trading Education

 Advanced RSI Strategy Analysis for Binary Options Trading

-The most powerful advanced RSI strategy is undoubtedly divergence.
-Divergence occurs when the price of an asset moves in one direction, while the RSI moves in the opposite direction.
-This signals a potential weakening of the current trend and a possible reversal.
+One of the most powerful advanced RSI strategy analysis techniques is identifying **divergence**.
+Divergence occurs when the price of an asset is moving in one direction, but the RSI is moving in the opposite direction.
+This can signal a potential reversal in the trend.

 Bullish Divergence